 When you have eczema, one of your main goals, besides resisting the itch to scratch, is to soothe your skin.
 This doesn’t just mean applying products or ingredients before going to bed, but it also means trying to avoid getting your skin irritated or dry in the first place.

 If you have eczema, or just eczema-prone skin, it is crucial to be mindful about the ingredients you are using in your skincare routine.
-I won’t mince words - most of the so-called normal skincare products will simply not be an option for you.
+I won’t mince words - most of the so-called normal skincare products, or types of makeup will simply not be an option for you.
 You’ll need to use specific skincare products that are created for sensitive skin - and there are even some products available that are formulated specifically for eczema-prone skin.